 Miriam coordinates Fight for Scotland’s Nature, the campaign for a Scottish Environment Act supported by LINK’s member organisations.
 She works closely with our network to maximise the strength of our collective voice on this issue.
 She has previously worked in campaigns and communications roles for Global Justice Now, Survival International, and Oxfam, and for a Scottish government body.

 Rachael is the administrator in LINK’s Advocacy Office in Edinburgh.
 She worked for the Scottish Government for eleven years before joining LINK.

-At LINK, Rachael prepares the weekly Advocacy Monitoring Report, co-ordinates advocacy events, deals with enquiries and provides general admin support to the Advocacy Manager and other colleagues.
+At LINK, Rachael prepares the weekly Advocacy Monitoring Report; the monthly LINK Bulletin; co-ordinates advocacy events, deals with enquiries and provides general admin support to the Advocacy Manager and other colleagues.

-Rachael works Monday, Tuesday and Wednesday 8am – 4pm.
+Rachael works Monday, Tuesday, Wednesday 8am – 4pm and Thursday 8am – 12pm.